DallanQ/lotr_duel_for_middle_earth/Manual.md

 When you complete multiple movements, you may move the same Unit multiple times, or split your movement between multiple Units.
 For each movement, move a Unit to an adjacent region (one with a connection).
 You must complete each movement independently, resolving any conflict triggered, one at a time.

-> image of a purple card with 3 arrors at the upper part labeled 1, along side a central board with s grey unit labeled 2 is shown to move to an adjacent Unit space containing a brown Unit.
+> image of a purple card with 3 arrows at the upper part labeled 1, along side a central board with s grey unit labeled 2 is shown to move to an adjacent Unit space containing a brown Unit.
 Both the grey unit and brown unit have X's on them.
 Another grey Unit has an arrow labeled  3 showing the unit moving 2 spaces.

 *Example: You play a Purple card that provides 3 movements (1).
 The first lets you move a Unit from Enedwaith to Rohan (2).
 Since there is an enemy Unit present, you trigger a conflict and each player removes their Unit.
 You then use your second and third movements to send another Unit from Enedwaith to Mordor, passing through Rohan (3)*.

 ## END OF THE GAME (page 8)

 There are three immediate victory conditions:

-### Quests of the Ring (page 8)
+### Quest of the Ring (page 8)

-For the Fellowship: If Frodo and Sam **reach Mount Doom** , they destroy the One Ring and you immediately win the game.
+For the Fellowship: If Frodo and Sam **reach Mount Doom**, they destroy the One Ring and you immediately win the game.
 For Sauron: If the Nazgûl **catch Frodo and Sam**, they seize the One Ring and you immediately win the game.

 ### Support of the Races (page 8)

 If you gather **6 different Race symbols** on your **Green cards**, you rally the support of the Races of Middle-earth and immediately win the game.

 *Note: The Eagle symbol, present on one Alliance token, is an additional Race symbol that counts as 1 of the 6 required symbols for the Support of the Races victory*.

 ### Conquering Middle-earth (page 8)

 If you are **present in all 7 regions** (with a Fortress and/or at least 1 Unit), you dominate Middle-earth and immediately win the game.

 If none of these three victory conditions are achieved by the end of chapter 3, the player who is **present in the most regions** of Middle-earth (with a Fortress and/or at least 1 Unit) wins the game.
 In case of tie, share the victory.